 Step Six: Chill the Tofu

-Refrigerate the tofu, uncovered, for at least 60 minutes until very firm.
-Alternatively, leave the tofu in the refrigerator for up to 5 days until ready to use.
+Refrigerate the tofu, uncovered, for at least 60 minutes until firm.
+For firmer tofu, refrigerate overnight, or for at least 8 hours.
+You can leave the tofu in the refrigerator for up to 5 days until ready to use.

 The surface of the tofu will be slightly darker in color and look dry once it is set.

 The tofu releases some of its liquid as it sets, so if you want an extra-firm tofu, consider making the tofu at least one day in advance.

 Run a dull knife around the edge of the baking dish before inverting the tofu onto a cutting board.
 The upended side of the tofu will be shiny and smooth.

 Cut the tofu into the desired shapes and sizes you prefer for recipes and/or storing in the refrigerator.